Find a specialist driving instructor

 It is your responsibility as a driving licence holder to notify DVLA if you develop a ‘notifiable’ medical condition or disability (anything that could affect your ability to drive safely) or if a condition or disability has got worse since you got your licence.
 See the previous page “Does DVLA need to be notified” for details.

-Following notification DVLA may refer you for a Driving Mobility Assessment as part of their medical enquiries once the questionnaire has been completed; a self referral would though result in the assessment taking place more quickly and the assessment report could then be sent to DVLA to aid their medical enquiries and speed up the process.
+Following notification DVLA may refer you for a Driving Mobility Assessment as part of their medical enquiries once the questionnaire has been completed; a self referral may though result in the assessment taking place more quickly and the assessment report could then be sent to DVLA to aid their medical enquiries and speed up the process.

 There is normally a charge for a driving assessment, contact your local centre for details; Motability and DVLA referrals are currently free of charge and often an NHS referral from your doctor will be at a reduced charge or may even be free of charge.